High Protein Cottage Cheese Bagels

 Yes!
 You can also make these high-protein bagels in the air fryer by air frying at 300 degrees for about 15 minutes.

-Cottage cheese bagels made with two ingredient dough and topped with whatever seasonings you like.
+Cottage cheese bagels made with 3 simple ingredients and topped with your favorite seasonings.

 Jamie N, Registered Dietitian